 Submit your application to the Regional Office.
 The reason for applying must be explained and a certificate of proof of the necessity for changing the date must be included, for example a certificate of an educational establishment regarding the duration of studies.
+Applications must be submitted in good time before the beginning of service.
 Having left in an application is not sufficient justification for failing to enter service.